Possible Lorentz symmetry violation from broken Weyl invariance: Lorentz violation after Weyl symmetry breaking

 This flat-limit action enjoys an extended Poincar$\rm\acute{e}$ symmetry \cite{Foot}, meaning that the scalar sector $S_\phi$ and the vector sector $S_A$ in Eq.~(\ref{SF}) are individually invariant under independent Poincar$\rm\acute{e}$ transformations.
 Therefore, for the coupling constant $\alpha$ in Eq.~(\ref{Action}), small values of $(\alpha-1)$ are protected by this emerging symmetry and are technically nature \cite{Hooft}, as long as we are in the flat limit so that the effects due to gravity that mixes the two sectors can be neglected.
 In the next section, we will show that after spontaneous symmetry breaking, it is this enhanced spacetime symmetry in the decoupling limit $\alpha\rightarrow 1$ that secures the stability of the light mass scale in the symmetry-broken Lagrangian.
 From now on, we will always assume that $(\alpha-1)$ is very small.

 We now go back to the action~(\ref{Action}).
-Upon Weyl symmetry breaking, we assume that $S_{\mu}$ acquires a non-vanishing fixed vacuum expectation value $\omega_{\mu}$.
+It was shown in \cite{Oda2} that upon Weyl symmetry breaking, the vacuum expectation value of the Weyl scalar curvature $\langle \tilde{R}\rangle$ is non-vanishing.
+In order to have a flat metric ($R=0$) at low energies, Eq.~(\ref{tildeR}) guides us to assume that $S_{\mu}$ acquires a non-vanishing fixed vacuum expectation value $\omega_{\mu}$.
 This fixed background field, acting like an aether field, breaks the Lorentz invariance while leaves the translational invariance intact.
 For timelike, spacelike, and lightlike $\omega_{\mu}$, the lorentz group $SO(1,3)$ is broken down to the little groups $SO(3)$, $SO(1,2)$, and $E(2)$, respectively.

 Let us define the shifted field by writing

 and expand the Lagrangian about $\omega_{\mu}$.
 In the flat limit, meaning that we neglect the gravitational effects, the Lagrangian density of Eq.~(\ref{Action}) reduces to